aws-cloudformation/cloudformation-guard/docs/FUNCTIONS.md

     let res = regex_replace(%arn, %arn_partition_regex, %capture_group_reordering)

     %res == "aws/123456789012/us-west-2/newservice-Table/extracted"
+    << Violation: Resulting reformatted ARN does not match the expected format >>
 }
 ```

 ### join

-The join function adds support to collect a query, and then join their values using the provided delimiter.
+The `join` function adds support to collect a query, and then join their values using the provided delimiter.

-This function accepts 2 arguments:
+#### Argument(s)

-- The first argument is a query, all string values resolved from this query will then be joined using the delimter argument
+1. `collection`: A query, all string values resolved from this query are candidates of elements to be joined
-- The second argument is either a query that resolves to a string/character, or a literal value that is either a string or character
+2. `delimiter`: A query or a literal value that resolves to a string or character to be used as delimiter

+#### Return value

-The return value for this function is query where each string that was resolved from the input is joined with the provided delimiter
+Query where each string that was resolved from the input is joined with the provided delimiter

+#### Example

 The following example queries the template for a Collection field on a given resource, it then provides a join on ONLY the string values that this query resolves to with a `,` delimiter